tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

 7. **Run Notebooks**

    Now you can make and run notebooks!
 Notebooks are a great way to explore data, and prototype code.
-As an example, if you are doing deep learning with PyTorch, this would be a good workflow (from [pytorch-style guide](https://github.com/IgorSusmelj/pytorch-styleguide)):
+As an example, if you are data science work, this would be a good workflow (from [pytorch-style guide](https://github.com/IgorSusmelj/pytorch-styleguide)):

    > 1. Start with a Jupyter notebook
    > 2. Explore the data.
 Prototype models.
    > 3. Build your classes/ methods inside cells of the notebook
    > 4. Move your code to python scripts
    > 5. Train / deploy on server (Compute Canada in our case)
->

 | **Jupyter Notebook** | **Python Scripts** |
 |----------------------|--------------------|
 | + Exploration | + Running longer jobs without interruption |